Electrical Licensing Board

 Melissa Mammone – Representative for the Director of Energy Safety

-Ms Melissa Mammone is currently employed by the Building and Energy Division of the Department of Mines, Industry Regulation and Safety.
-She is a Chartered Accountant and brings with her experience as the Executive Officer for both the Building Services Board and the Plumbers Licensing Board and as Treasurer for the Pickering Brook Catholic Church Committee.
+Melissa Mammone has been appointed to the Board as the representative for the Director of Energy Safety.
+Melissa is currently employed by the Building and Energy Division of the Department of Mines, Industry Regulation and Safety.
+Melissa is a chartered accountant and brings with her experience as the executive officer for both the Building Services Board and the Plumbers Licensing Board and as treasurer for the Pickering Brook Catholic Church Committee.

 David Von Kelaita